otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/03-maze-generation/assessment-tasks/01-moving-the-scary-man.md

 By having this method now return the created player, we can pass it into the **AIController**... make the exact same changes to `CreateMonster` so the `monster` is returned by that method now.

 And that should be it!
 Save the scripts, return to the editor and play the scene.
-Your very scary man should now start seeking you out in the maze, wherever you roam!
+Your very scary man should now start seeking you out in the maze, wherever you roam (don't forget to set the **Monster speed** to something other than 0... or he ain't gonna move very fast... or at all)!